Eurasian lynx: Anatolia and Caucasus

 In the Anatolian part of Turkey, the Eurasian lynx is present in the Lesser Caucasus, Kaçkar Mountains and Artvin Province.
 In Ciglikara Nature Reserve located in the Taurus Mountains, 15 individuals were identified.
 More than 50 individuals were identified and monitored at a forest-steppe mixed ecosystem in northwestern Anatolia by camera traps, genetic material and radiotelemetry between 2009 and 2019.
 In Kars Province, a breeding population occurs in Sarıkamış-Allahuekber Mountains National Park.

 The Eurasian lynx and grey wolf can occur sympatrically, as they occupy different trophic niches.

 Central Asia

 In Central Asia, it is native to Kazakhstan, Uzbekistan, Turkmenistan, Kyrgyzstan, Tajikistan, Afghanistan and the Chinese provinces of Xinjiang, Gansu, Qinghai, Sichuan, Shaanxi, and to the northern slopes of Iran's Alborz Mountains and Mongolia.

 In northern Pakistan, the Eurasian lynx was recorded at elevations of 1067–5000 m in Chitral District.

-In India: Ladakh, Himachal Pradesh and most other Himalayan states.
+In India: Ladakh, Himachal Pradesh, Kashmir and most other Himalayan states.

 In Nepal, a Eurasian lynx was sighted in the western Dhaulagiri massif in 1975.
 It is also present above elevations of 3800 m in Humla, Mustang and Dolpa Districts.